NateEaton/PonyExpress/README.md

      <p class="issue-date">Month DD, YYYY</p>
    </div>
    ```
+5. Create catalog entries (manually or using AI - see "Updating the Catalog" below)
-5. Update `index.json` with metadata for all articles and photos in the new issue (see data structure above)
+6. Update `index.json` with the new entries
-6. Commit and push changes to GitHub
+7. Commit and push changes to GitHub
-7. Site updates automatically via GitHub Pages
+8. Site updates automatically via GitHub Pages

 **Updating the Catalog:**

-When adding a new issue, you'll need to extract metadata for each article and photo:
+When adding a new issue, you'll need to extract metadata for each article and photo.
+You can do this manually or use AI assistance:

+**Manual Entry:**
+For each article/photo, record:
 - Issue date and filename
 - Article/photo type (Article, Photo, etc.)
 - Section (Editorial, News, Sports, etc.)